[Syllabus] EECS 595: Natural Language Processing

 Course Description

 The field of Natural Language Processing (NLP) is primarily concerned with computational models and computer algorithms to process human languages, for example, automatically interpret, generate, and learn natural language.
-In the past twenty years, the rise of the world wide web, mobile devices, and social media have created tremendous opportunities for exciting NLP applications.
-The advances in machine learning have also paved the way to tackle many NLP problems in the real world.
-This course provides an introduction to the state of the art in modern NLP technologies.
-In particular, the topics to be discussed include: syntax, semantics, discourse, and their applications in information extraction, machine translation, sentiment analysis, and dialogue systems.
+In the past twenty years, the rise of the world wide web and social media have created tremendous opportunities for exciting NLP techniques and applications.
+The advances in deep learning have also paved the way to create large-scale language models and tackle many NLP problems in the real world.
+This course provides an introduction to the state of the art in NLP including large language models, syntax, semantics, discourse, and their applications in information extraction, question answering, and converstional systems.

 Prerequisite